-Dennis Schatz is Senior Advisor at Pacific Science Center in Seattle, Washington.
-He is also Field Editor of a new Journal, Connected Science Learning, which lighlights links between in-school and out-of-school learning.
+He was the founding Field Editor of the journal, Connected Science Learning, which highlights links between in-school and out-of-school learning.
 The journal is a joint effort of NSTA (National Science Teachers Association) and ASTC (Association of Science-Technology Centers).

 A research solar astronomer prior to his career in science education, he worked at the Lawrence Hall of Science at the University of California, Berkeley, prior to moving to Seattle in 1977.
-At Pacific Science Center he has held a broad range of positions, from Director of the Planetarium in his early years to VP for Exhibits and VP for Education to Senior VP in more recent years.
+At Pacific Science Center he has held a broad range of positions from Director of the Planetarium in his early years to VP for Exhibits and VP for Education to Senior VP in more recent years.
 From August 2010 to February 2011, he was a Visiting Scholar at the University of Queensland, Brisbane, Australia, followed by four years as a Program Director at the National Science Foundation (NSF).

 He has provided leadership to several of Pacific Science Center's major initiatives, including Washington State LASER and Portal to the Public.
 He co-directed Washington State LASER (Leadership and Assistance for Science Education Reform), a program to implement a quality K-12 science program in all 295 school districts in Washington State.

-Over his years at Pacific Science Center he served as Principal Investigator for a number of National Science Foundation (NSF) projects, including the Science Center's innovative Community Leadership project that develops science advocates in community-based organizations, and the nationally touring exhibit, Aliens: Worlds of Possibilities, which explores the nature of the solar system and the search for extraterrestrial life in the galaxy.
+Over his years at Pacific Science Center, he served as Principal Investigator for a number of National Science Foundation (NSF) projects, including the Science Center's innovative Community Leadership project that develops science advocates in community-based organizations, and the nationally touring exhibit, Aliens: Worlds of Possibilities, which explores the nature of the solar system and the search for extraterrestrial life in the galaxy.